nagyist/tao-user-guide/src/3.0/interactions/file-upload-interaction.md

 **Step 2:** Fill in the question field.

 This could be anything like *Upload document*, or any variation of instruction for the Test-taker to submit work through this interface.
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

 **Step 3:** In the Properties Panel, select within Interaction Properties the Multipurpose Internet Mail Extension (MIME) type desired for the submission, if applicable.